giantswarm/docs/src/content/overview/fleet-management/cluster-management/cluster-concepts/multi-account/_index.md

 The Giant Swarm architecture distinguishes between the management cluster and workload clusters.
 The management cluster enables the creation and operation of workload clusters, and the workload clusters run your Kubernetes workloads.

-{{< platform_support_table aws="ga" azure="ga" >}}

 ## How does multi-account support help? {#benefits}

-NEEDS TO BE REWRITTEN

-Both on AWS and Azure, workload cluster resources usually exist in an account (or in Azure terms: a subscription) separate from the one hosting the management cluster resources.
-We configure a default account to use for all workload clusters in an installation.
+Both on Cluster API for AWS (CAPA) and Azure (CAPZ), workload cluster resources usually exist in an account (or in Azure terms: a subscription) separate from the one hosting the management cluster resources.
+The default configuration provisions all workload clusters in the same installation.
 Both accounts, the one for the management cluster and the default one for workload clusters, are under the customer's jurisdiction.

-**Note:** Some customers use the same account/subscription for both management cluster and workload clusters.
+__Note__: Some customers use the same account/subscription for both management cluster and workload clusters.
 This choice doesn't affect the capabilities described below.

 With multi-account support you can have more fine-grained control over the accounts used by workload clusters.
-Each Giant Swarm organization in an installation can have an individual configuration of which cloud provider account to use.
+Every Giant Swarm [organization]({{< relref "/overview/fleet-management/cluster-management/cluster-concepts/organizations" >}}) in an installation may be mapped to an individual configuration for a single account.

 The following two schemas illustrate the difference: